tblink-rpc/pytblink-rpc/doc/design.md

 - A VHDL testbench (?)
 - Embedded software (?)

+- tblink front-end library is pure python
+  - Uses 'backend' abstraction to
+    - Get simulation time and timescale information
+    - Register timed callbacks
+    - Discover and call methods

+- Most Python-side scheduling is handled by asyncio, which is not available at the C level.
+- tblink exposes APIs to interact with Python interpreter
+  - SV abstraction for packing arguments and calling methods
+    - Refcounts must be managed by the user
+  - C/C++ abstraction for calling methods
+- tblink provides an implementation of an hvl-rpc endpoint, with bindings on the HVL side (?)

+- Priorities
+  - Python launcher
+  - Event-loop basics -- do we need anything more involved than asyncio?
+  -

 # Requirements
 - Interaction should be bi-directional
   - TB creating and calling classes on the Python side